You are here

 William Powers & Carolyn Powers Creative Chair for Jazz

-HERBIE HANCOCK is a true icon of modern music.
+Herbie Hancock is a true icon of modern music.
 Throughout his explorations, he has transcended limitations and genres while maintaining his unmistakable voice.
-With an illustrious career spanning five decades and 12 Grammys, including Album of the Year for River: The Joni Letters, he continues to amaze audiences.
+With an illustrious career spanning five decades and 14 Grammy® Awards, including Album of the Year for River: The Joni Letters, he continues to amaze audiences across the globe.

 There are few artists in the music industry who have had more influence on acoustic and electronic jazz and R&B than Herbie Hancock.
 As the immortal Miles Davis said in his autobiography, "Herbie was the step after Bud Powell and Thelonious Monk, and I haven't heard anybody yet who has come after him."